ViciousSquid/Dosidicus/README.md

 - Part **educational neuro tool**, part **sim game**, part **fever dream**
 - [Design your own squid brain](https://github.com/ViciousSquid/Dosidicus/wiki/Brain-Designer) and watch it evolve and learn!
 - Learn neuroscience by raising a squid that **might develop irrational fears** (or it might not!)
+- _Tiny GPL squid brains to conquer the planet_ 🦑🌍
 - Most AI is a **black box**; Dosidicus is **transparent** - every neuron is visible, stimulatable, understandable.
 - Custom [simulation engine](https://github.com/ViciousSquid/Dosidicus/wiki/Engine-overview) with using Numpy - **does not use Tensorflow or Pytorch**

 - -----------------------------